 - 1. A substantial contributor; - 2.
-A foundation manager;

-3. A person who owns more than 20% of a corporation, partnership, trust, or unincorporated enterprise, which is itself a substantial contributor;

-4. A member of the family of an individual in the first three categories; or a.
-A private foundation which is effectively controlled (directly or indirectly) by the same persons who control the trust in question, or b.
-A private foundation substantially all of the contributions to which were made (directly or indirectly) by the same person or persons described in (1), (2), or (3) above, or members of their families, within the meaning of section 4946(d), who made (directly or indirectly) substantially all of the contributions to the trust in question.
+A foundation manager; - 3.
+A person who owns more than 20% of a corporation, partnership, trust, or unincorporated enterprise, which is itself a substantial contributor; - 4.
+A member of the family of an individual in the first three categories; or - 5.
+A corporation, partnership, trust, or estate in which persons described in (1), (2), (3), or (4) above own a total beneficial interest of more than 35%. - 6.
+For purposes of section 4943 (excess business holdings), a disqualified person also includes: - a.
+A private foundation which is effectively controlled (directly or indirectly) by the same persons who control the trust in question, or - b.
+A private foundation substantially all of the contributions to which were made (directly or indirectly) by the same person or persons described in (1), (2), or (3) above, or members of their families, within the meaning of section 4946(d), who made (directly or indirectly) substantially all of the contributions to the trust in question. - 7.
+For purposes of section 4941 (self-dealing), a disqualified person also includes certain government officials.
+(See section 4946(c) and the related regulations.)